Direct data-driven control with signal temporal logic specifications: Introduction

-{ \bfseries{Literature.}} A common methodology in control design is to start with first-principles based modeling with parameter estimation to obtain a model and use that model to design a controller.
-Similar approaches are used in correct-by-design control synthesis \cite{haesaert2017data,schon2022correct}, where they often use Bayesian linear regression to obtain a (stochastic) continuous-state model of the system.
-After obtaining a description of the continuous-state model they resort to abstraction-based or abstraction-free methods to construct a provably correct controller.
-Unfortunately, this modeling step is challenging for complex systems and is prone to errors that propagate to the control design.
-Instead of starting with a first-principle based continuous-state model, there also exist correct-by-design control synthesis methods \cite{ devonport2021symbolic, kazemi2022data, lavaei2022constructing} that use data to obtain a finite-state abstract model.
-However, these methods are prone to similar challenges and are, therefore, challenging for complex systems.

-Recent work \cite{kapoor2020model, kalagarla2021model,wang2020falsification, kazemi2020formal} uses reinforcement learning to learn a control policy such that a specification is satisfied.
-In these approaches, learning is used to obtain a systems description that is based on the state trajectory, while we do not require information about the state of the system and focus solely on input-output data.
+{ \bfseries{Literature.}} A common methodology in control design is to apply first-principles-based modeling combined with parameter estimation to obtain a model and use that model to design a (model-based) controller.
+Similar approaches are used in correct-by-design control synthesis in \cite{haesaert2017data,filippidis2016control}, where after obtaining a description of the continuous-state model, one resorts to abstraction-based or abstraction-free methods to construct a provably correct controller \cite{belta2017formal,tabuada2009verification}.
+Unfortunately, for physical, causal systems this modeling step is typically approximate and these approximation errors get even worse for complex systems.
+Furthermore, there is no separation principle between these steps.
+More precisely, the parameters that best fit the data may not yield the best model for control design \cite{dorfler2023data}.
+Instead of starting with a first-principle-based continuous-state model, there also exist correct-by-design control synthesis methods that use data to obtain a finite-state abstract model \cite{ devonport2021symbolic, kazemi2022data, lavaei2022constructing} and approaches that use reinforcement learning to learn a control policy such that a specification is satisfied \cite{kapoor2020model, kalagarla2021model, kazemi2020formal}. \Birgit{In all of these approaches, the measurement data consists of \emph{state} trajectories, while the method presented in this paper refrains from using information about the state of the system and requires only input-output data.
+More specifically, we show conditions under which this modeling step can be omitted and a more simple straightforward direct data-driven approach is possible.}

-Besides control synthesis, an interesting and somewhat related research direction is to determine STL specifications that are satisfied by the systems behavior \cite{kong2014temporal,aksaray2016q,bombara2016decision}.